Someone once said, “Life is a series of thousands of tiny miracles. Pay attention to them.”

 Sharing with you all three little miracles that recently helped Abundance scale up its activities (without any additional funding).

-Another little story on how we are able to scale up a project on eLearning through a tiny miracle.
+Another little story on how we are able to scale up a project on eLearning through a timely miracle.
 Some of you may have followed us on social media when we did a crowdfunding campaign in June this year through Global Giving to set up an eLearning Center at Chilimba Secondary School at Mbando village.
 Our target was to raise $5,000 within 18 days and we surpassed our target thanks to well-wishers such as yourselves who generously donated for this project.
 The center plans to use Rachel and Keepod technologies as low cost computing solutions to provide access to learning resources for 50 people at Mbando village.
 We planned for 50 people because we had budgeted for buying 50 keepods at retail prices in Malawi and accordingly raised funds.
 We were lucky to have been advised by Carl Meyer, the founder of a non-profit IT company ShiftIT, who helped us with technical information for this project.
 Carl is a friendly guy and turns out, he is a friend of Keepod founders Nissan and Franky in USA.
-Through Carl, we got in touch with Nissan and Franky and finally, they confirmed that they would supply us Keepods at the manufacturing price and cut the price further through a special discount for charitable organizations.
+Through Carl, we got in touch with Nissan and Franky and to our delight, they confirmed that they would supply us Keepods at the manufacturing price.
+They cut the price further through a special discount for charitable organizations.
 The end result?
 We can now afford 150 keepods, three times more than what we originally planned!

 We believe all these little miracles happen when we are focused on doing our work with utmost love and devotion.
 At Abundance, we are paying attention to life’s little miracles and we like telling these stories.